Medacorp/Luigi-s-Mansion-3DS-Remake/README.md

 The new gallery's functions are under `luigis_mansion_3ds_remake:room/gallery/`.

-The hidden mansion is replaced, but only a handful of the original files are overwritten to do so, allowing other add-ons to change both hidden mansions separately.
+The hidden mansion is replaced, but only a small amount of the original files are overwritten to do so, allowing other add-ons to change both hidden mansions separately.

+If you make any add-ons that change the hidden mansion, overwrite the file with the following commands to support both versions:
+`execute unless score #3ds_remake Loaded matches 1.. run function <vanilla version>' `execute if score #3ds_remake Loaded matches 1.. run function <3ds version>'

 The new hidden mansion's functions are under `luigis_mansion_3ds_remake:room/hidden/`.